 2. What style of music are they producing?

-If you are making beat that rely heavily on sampling old records and live instruments, then you are going to need multiple inputs for your equipment.
+If you are making beats that rely heavily on sampling old records and live instruments, then you are going to need multiple inputs for your equipment.

 3. What is your budget?

 The best way to start making music is to take action and get started.
 Don’t let having a limited budget stop you from buying a budget audio interface while you are learning.

-To be honest, we you are at the beginning of your journey to become a music producer imperfect action is better that procrastination.
+To be honest, you are at the beginning of your journey to become a producer.
+Imperfect action is better than procrastination.